Loirooriol/contents/README.md

 ## Inheritance and the `::contents` Pseudo-element

-> **Issue:** This section intends to explain the magic behind `::contents` in terms of the `content` property.
-But Tab [said](https://github.com/w3c/csswg-drafts/issues/1195#issuecomment-293082128) that the `contents` was not supposed to affect inheritance, and that it will probably be dropped anyways.

 A `::contents` pseudo-element [inherits](https://www.w3.org/TR/css-cascade-4/#inheriting) from its originating element.

 A child element [inherits](https://www.w3.org/TR/css-cascade-4/#inheriting) [inherited properties](https://www.w3.org/TR/css-cascade-4/#inherited-property) from the `::contents` pseudo-element originated by the parent element.